 This started out as an experiment that I thought went well enough to add to this list.
 Not the best way to make green tea more drinkable but I thought it was an interesting option so here it is.
 You might really enjoy it.

-14. Chamomile is one of the most popular ways to increase the drinkability of green tea.
+Is one of the most popular ways to increase the drinkability of green tea.
 Chamomile green tea has a sweet, clean almost fruity flavor.
 Too much chamomile will overpower the green tea if you are not careful.
-Chamomile is renown for its ability to aid with sleep and that should be taken into consideration if you buy green tea with chamomile added to it.
+Chamomile is renowned for its ability to aid with sleep and that should be taken into consideration if you buy green tea with chamomile added to it.

 Drinking a cup of this satisfying green tea in the morning might not be the best start to your day.
 It will certainly be delicious but you might fall asleep by noon.
 But, as An after-dinner green tea, this one simply cannot be beaten, however.